azrielbsi/Announcement-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GJWU2W7GM/his-butler-engaging-servants">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G0DUN2WKE/his-butler-hired">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">A series of flashbacks reveals the secret pasts - and hidden talents - of the<br>Phantomhive staff.
-While the servants go about their daily duties, the Young Master gives a<br>chess lesson to pretty lady.</p>
+<p align="center">The air is thick with trapezes, knives, and pointed jibes as Sebastian and Ciel audition<br>for the circus.
+Then after the excitement dies down, they see an unexpected familiar face<br>in the rehearsal tent...</p>
 </td>
 </tr>
 </table>